stfalcon-studio/stf-input-list-filter/README.md

 stf-input-list-filter Directive (list filtration).
 ============================================================================================================================

-Directive for filtering list of items.
-You can easy take list of objects, choose value of property for comparation, input text in input control and you get list with objects which fit
+Directive for filtering list of items for Angular1.
+You can easy take list of objects, choose value of property for comparison, input text in the input control and you get the appropriate filtered list of objects.

 ### Атрибути
 - [x]  listSource       - collection